 We recommend cleaning your cat’s ears with a vet-approved feline ear cleaner.
 We can recommend products and show you how to use them.
 Remember, you should never insert a cotton swab or any other long, thin object into your cat’s ears when cleaning them.
 This could push debris further into the ear canal or even puncture the eardrum.

-Schedule an Appointment at Village Vet of Urbana
+Get Treatment for Cat Ear Infections at Village Vet of Urbana

 Never ignore the symptoms of cat ear infections!
 Whether you think your cat is in pain or you want to learn the proper technique for cleaning your cat’s ears to prevent future infections, make an appointment at Village Vet of Urbana today.
 Our helpful staff can treat your kitty and provide personalized tips for keeping him healthy.